November 30th

 Meaning of the subhAShita:

 Due to the company of good people, even an insignificant person will attain respectability.
-On the pretext of the flowers, the thread (too) gets worn on the head.
+Under the pretext of the flowers, the thread (too) gets worn on the head.

 Commentary:

-Similarly, being in the company of the meritorious brings respect and dignity to the insignificant as well.
+Similarly, being in the company of the meritorious will bring respect and dignity to the insignificant as well.

 pada vigrahaH: